MicrosoftDocs/power-pages-docs/power-pages-docs/security/configure-contacts.md

 # Configure a contact for use on a Power Pages site

 Fill out the basic information for a contact (or having a user fill out the sign-up form in a Power Pages site), then go to the web authentication tab on the contact form to configure a contact by using local authentication.
-For more information about federated authentication options, see [Set authentication identity for a portal](set-authentication-identity.md).
+For more information about federated authentication options, see [Local authentication, registration, and other settings](authentication/set-authentication-identity.md).

 To configure a contact for Power Pages by using local authentication, follow these instructions:

 > [!IMPORTANT]
-> - We recommend that you use the [Azure Active Directory B2C (Azure AD B2C)](authentication/azure-ad-b2c-provider.md) identity provider for authentication and deprecate the local identity provider for your portal.
+> - We recommend that you use the [Azure Active Directory B2C (Azure AD B2C)](authentication/azure-ad-b2c-provider.md) identity provider for authentication and deprecate the local identity provider for your website.
 More information: [Migrate identity providers to Azure AD B2C](authentication/migrate-identity-providers.md)

 Complete the change password workflow, and the necessary fields will be automatically configured.
-When you've taken these steps, your contact will be configured for your portals.
+When you've taken these steps, your contact will be configured for your Power Pages sites.

 1. In the **Security** section, select **Contacts**.